raunakab/resume/README.md

 3. [`cargo`](https://www.rust-lang.org/tools/install) (comes with the `rust` install) + [`cargo-watch`](https://crates.io/crates/cargo-watch).
 You could technically use any piece of software that observes a file (or a set of files) and reruns a command when theres a write to it/them.
 [`Nodemon`](https://www.npmjs.com/package/nodemon) may potentially fit the bill here.
-I chose to use `cargo watch` since I already had that installed.
+I chose to use `cargo watch` instead since I already had that installed.

 # Build Instructions
 Enter a python venv, install the required dependencies, and then run the runner script provided.